 - Onions: A regular yellow onion or sweet onion, like a Vidalia onion, are both great options for fajitas.
 They both caramelize beautifully and lend the fajitas delicious flavor.

 - Portabello Mushrooms: Portabello mushrooms give these fajitas texture, meatiness, and make them feel more substantial.
 I don't remove the gills from the mushrooms, as I like the meaty taste it gives these fajitas.
 But if the texture bothers you, by all means, scrape the gills from the mushrooms before adding to the skillet.

 - Garlic: A bit of garlic is always a must in my book!

 - Limes: The zest and juice of fresh limes will make the filling come to life.
 I strongly recommend not skipping this ingredient.

 - Tortillas: Use any tortilla you like.
-Wheat, flour, corn, or gluten free tortillas all work.
+Homemade flour tortillas, corn, or gluten-free tortillas all work.

 - Toppings for Fajitas: Diced avocado, diced tomatoes, diced onions, and cilantro are all great toppings.
 If you are not dairy-free or vegan, these fajitas are also delicious topped with cheese and sour cream.

 There are four things to remember when making fajitas that will help you achieve the BEST vegetarian fajitas.

 - Cut everything into strips.
 You want your vegetables to run the length of the tortilla, so it is crucial to cut your peppers, onions, and mushrooms into thin, long strips.
 The vegetables will have more contact surface with the skillet when cut in this manner, meaning more opportunity for char and flavor.
 They also will fit perfectly into the fajitas, filling every bite with peppers, onions, and mushrooms.
-Plus thin strips cook fast, making this meal super fast to to pull together.
+Plus thin strips cook fast, making this meal super fast to pull together.

 - Use the right pan.
 Cast Iron skillets are best for authentic fajitas.
 The char that is achieved on the peppers and onions in a cast-iron skillet is hard to beat.
 However, you can use a nonstick skillet if that is all you have.
 Just be sure your pan is heated fully before adding your peppers and onions.
 This will let your vegetables caramelize on the outside, while still maintaining some of their crispness.